EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## Compile the smart contract

 First we need to generate a WASM file.
-A WASM file is a compiled smart contract ready to be uploded to EOSIO network.
+A WASM file is a compiled smart contract ready to be uploaded to EOSIO network.

 `eosio-cpp` is the WASM compiler and an ABI generator utility.
 Before uploading the smart contract to the network we will need to compile it from C++ to WASM.